 Believing the trinity doctrine causes the person using reason well to either accede that the scripture has contradictions regarding what the religious leaders claim is a "critical" doctrine regarding God's Person; or to conclude that the trinity doctrine is error; or both.

 The Trinitarian view is that while they (the Father and the Son) are separate persons, yet they are the same God.
-This view is irrational and contradictory and there are many hundreds of verses that plainly state that Jesus and his Father are not the same person.
+This view is irrational and contradictory and there are many hundreds of verses that plainly state that Joshua and his Father are not the same person.
 These verses, when using one step of deduction, contradict the trinity.
-In other words, every time Jesus refers to "his Father" or "my Father", the normal reading of that would mean that they are separate beings.
+In other words, every time Joshua refers to "his Father" or "my Father", the normal reading of that would mean that they are separate beings.
 It is only when one ebbs into weird religious beliefs that one would conclude that a person talking about their Father would include the possibility that they are actually the same person.
-In addition to these hundreds of scripture verses, there are dozens of verses that without deduction plainly and positively contradict the Trinitarian concept of Jesus being the Most High God.
+In addition to these hundreds of scripture verses, there are dozens of verses that without deduction plainly and positively contradict the Trinitarian concept of Joshua being the Most High God.

 Here are a few: